PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Regression testing

 This is the most important part of our work : Usually, the nominal test is OK, and has already been tested by the author.
-But the PR might have introduced some regressions somewhere else in Prestashop.
+But the PR might have introduced some regressions somewhere else in PrestaShop.
 This is where our functional knowledge of the solution is really important :

 With the PR, the issue, and the information we can have by looking at the code (for the testers who have a technical background and know how to “read” the code), we must identify the possible side-effects of the PR, and test them all, or at least, the most important of them (since we cannot pass hours and hours on each PR).